MicrosoftDocs/memdocs/windows-365/enterprise/customer-permissions.md

 ## Create on-premises network connections

 You create OPNCs to define the connection between your network and the Windows 365 system so that Cloud PCs can be successfully provisioned.
-When you create an OPNC the Windows 365 service requires the following permissions:
+When you create an OPNC, the Windows 365 service requires the following permissions:

-- **Reader permission on the Azure subscription**: This permission is used to simplify the add a custom image flow.
+- **Reader permission on the Azure subscription**: This permission is used to simplify the flow when adding a custom image.
 - **Network contributor on the specified resource group**: This permission is used to create network interface cards in the selected resource group.
 - **Network contributor on the virtual network**: This permission is used to attach the created network interface cards to the selected virtual network.